Standard Language Ap Human Geography

 • Education Systems: Schools and universities play a crucial role in promoting the use of the standard language.
 By utilizing it as the medium of instruction, they establish its dominance across generations and reinforce its prestige.

-• Mass Media: Modern media, including television, radio, and the internet, also play a pivotal role in spreading and solidifying standard languages.
+• Mass Media: Modern media, including television, radio, and the internet, also play a key role in spreading and solidifying standard languages.
 These channels often use the standard language, contributing to its widespread adoption and influencing pronunciation and vocabulary.

 The Impact of Standard Language on Communication